galaxyproject/SARS-CoV-2/cheminformatics/README.md

 ------------

-The Diamond Light Source recently completed a successful fragment screen on the SARS-CoV-2 main protease (MPro), which provided 55 fragment hits [1].
-In an effort to identify candidate molecules for binding, InformaticsMatters, the XChem group and the European Galaxy team have joined forces to construct and execute a Galaxy workflow for performing and evaluating molecular docking on a massive scale.
+The Diamond Light Source's XChem team [7] recently completed a successful fragment screen on the SARS-CoV-2 main protease (MPro), which provided 55 fragment hits [1].
+In an effort to identify candidate molecules for binding, InformaticsMatters [6], the XChem group and the European Galaxy team [8] have joined forces to construct and execute a Galaxy workflow for performing and evaluating molecular docking on a massive scale.

 <p align="center">
   <a href="https://usegalaxy.eu/u/sbray/v/mpro-x0072"><img src="./img/mpro-x0072.png" width= "40%" alt="Mpro-x0072 complex, visualized with the NGL viewer integrated into Galaxy." /></a>